 A traditional structure contains the following information:

 Include your name and contact details such as address, email address and phone number as a heading.
 You don’t need to put the words ‘Curriculum Vitae’ on your CV.

 Education and training

 Arrange your education in reverse chronological order, with your most recent example displayed first.
-Include the name

-  of the institution, subjects, dates and your grades.
-Detail any professional legal qualification you have such as the

-  Legal Practice Course (LPC) or the Solicitors Qualifying Examination (SQE).
-Don’t forget to mention the areas of law

-  that you studied and state your dissertation title.
+Include the name of the institution, subjects, dates and your grades.
+Detail any professional legal qualification you have such as the Legal Practice Course (LPC) or the Solicitors Qualifying Examination (SQE).
+Don’t forget to mention the areas of law that you studied and state your dissertation title if relevant.